2. Pontius Pilate

 The tetrarch

-In that time Galilee was ruled by the tetrarch Herod Antipas (20 BC-30), son of Herod the Great.
-In a tetrarchy power is divided between four individuals.
-In the first century the Romans used the title of tetrarch to indicate the ruler of a smaller part of their vast empire.
-Herod Antipas was responsible for the decapitation of John the Baptist (7BC-29).
+In Pilate's time Galilee was ruled by the tetrarch Herod Antipas (20 BC-30), son of Herod the Great (73 BC-4BC).
+In a tetrarchy, the power is divided between four individuals.
+In the first century, the Romans also used the title of tetrarch to indicate the ruler of a smaller part of their vast empire.

 According to the Gospel of Luke (23:7-12), Herod Antipas was in Jerusalem at the time of Christ's crucifixion.
 Pontius Pilate had sent Jesus to Herod to pronounce judgment.
 It was meant to flatter him because they were at odds with each other.
 Herod was honoured but sent Jesus back to Pilate.
 The latter made judgment and washed his hands saying he was innocent of the blood of this just person.
 Since then Herod and Pilate were friends again.
-Luke 23:12 - "And Herod and Pilate became friends with each other that very day, for before this they had been at enmity with each other."
+Luke 23:12 - «And Herod and Pilate became friends with each other that very day, for before this they had been at enmity with each other».

 Sanhedrin